if-05-01-A-fall-2018/scheduling-1-Kadukashi/answers.md

 ---
 ## Round-Robin Scheduler --- Discussion
-The process which occours twice in the list, would get twice more time then all the other process.
+The process which occours twice in the list, would get twice more time then all the other processes.